-Instrument and Electronics Technicians in the United States take home approximately $20.55 per hour.
+Average Instrument and Electronics Technicians in the United States make around $20.55 per hour.
 Job satisfaction is high and work is enjoyable for most Instrument and Electronics Technicians.
-The vast majority of Instrument and Electronics Technicians who answered the questionnaire are male.
+The vast majority (84 percent) of Instrument and Electronics Technicians who answered the questionnaire are male.
 Most enjoy medical and dental coverage in this occupation, and the larger part get vision benefits.
 The data in this summary comes from the PayScale salary survey.

 |Total Pay (|

 XTotal Pay combines base annual salary or hourly wage, bonuses, profit sharing, tips, commissions, overtime pay and other forms of cash earnings, as applicable for this job.
 It does not include equity (stock) compensation, cash value of retirement benefits, or the value of other non-cash benefits (e.g. healthcare).)

 |$35,722 - $77,659|

 Job Description for Instrument and Electronics Technician

 - Provide technical oversight and troubleshooting on instrument applications.